-Operation Backup

-Destination storage Select the storage unit that you want to use.

-Retention type Fixed
+Operation Backup Destination storage Select the storage unit that you want to use.
+Retention type Fixed Note that the retention settings in this SLP override the retention settings in the backup policy.

 The Replication operation should have the following properties: